10 Organic Soils

 OF - FIBRIC ORGANIC SOILS

 Fibric Organic Soils occur in sites that are saturated to the surface for extended periods (or in sites that have been artificially drained) in which the peat materials are only weakly decomposed.
-The wetland plant constituents are so little decomposed that their botanic origin may be readily determined and fibres are not destroyed by rubbing.
+The wetland plant constituents are so little decomposed that their botanic origin may be readily determined, and fibres are not destroyed by rubbing.

 OFS